Macaúbas, BA, Brazil, 1968

 Lives and works between Cachoeira and Salvador, BA, Brazil

-His works are held in major national and international institutional collections, including: the Solomon R. Guggenheim Museum, New York, USA; Fundación TBA21, Madrid, Spain; Museo Nacional Centro de Arte Reina Sofía, Madrid, Spain; Museum der Weltkulturen, Frankfurt, Germany; Raw Material Company, Dakar, Senegal; Instituto Itaú Cultural, São Paulo, Brazil; Museu de Arte Moderna da Bahia, Salvador, Brazil; Museu de Arte do Rio – MAR, Rio de Janeiro, Brazil; Associação Cultural Videobrasil, São Paulo, Brazil; Pinacoteca do Estado de São Paulo, São Paulo, Brazil; and Instituto Inhotim, Brumadinho, Brazil.
+His works are held in major national and international institutional collections, including: the Solomon R. Guggenheim Museum, New York, USA; Art Institute of Chicago, USA; Fundación TBA21, Madrid, Spain; Museo Nacional Centro de Arte Reina Sofía, Madrid, Spain; Museum der Weltkulturen, Frankfurt, Germany; Raw Material Company, Dakar, Senegal; MASP – Museu de Arte de São Paulo Assis Chateaubriand, São Paulo, SP, Brazil; Instituto Itaú Cultural, São Paulo, SP, Brazil; Museu de Arte Moderna da Bahia, Salvador, BA, Brazil; Museu do Homem do Nordeste, Recife, PE, Brazil; Museu de Arte do Rio – MAR, Rio de Janeiro, RJ, Brazil; Associação Cultural Videobrasil, São Paulo, SP, Brazil; Pinacoteca do Estado de São Paulo, São Paulo, SP, Brazil; and Inhotim, Brumadinho, MG, Brazil.

 The Afrocentered Visual Poetry of Oríkì Ìwòran